Milovan Tasić: Career

-Milovan Tasić, whose height was his only advantage for basketball and who struggled with movement, began playing the sport at age of 21.
+Milovan Tasić began playing the sport at age of 21.
+While his height was seen as a great advantage, he struggled with movement.
 Recruited by the seasoned coach Slobodan Ivković to BKK Radnički, Milovan led the team to a historic victory in the 1972–73 season, clinching the Yugoslavian championship.
 Despite not being the favorites, they secured the title before the final round with a win over Bosnia.
 The following season, Radnički reached the Champions Cup semi-finals but was overpowered by the Italian team Varese.
 They played two matches: the first in Varese on March 14, 1974, ending in a 105:78 loss for Radnički, and the second in Belgrade on March 21, 1974, where Radnički triumphed with a score of 83:70, yet it wasn't enough to advance to the final.
 Winning the Yugoslav Cup in 1976 was another highlight, where they bested Rabotnički from Skopje with a final score of 89:75.
 In 1977, Radnički made it to the Cup Winners' Cup final but narrowly lost to the Italian squad Forst Canta by a single point, 87:86.